Sydney E. Allen

 Texas Senator Ted Cruz has argued that minorities are harmed the most by overregulation.
 He had one of the most notable lines of the fourth GOP debate when he said regulatory reform would require “pulling back the armies of regulators that have descended like locusts on small businesses.”

-Businesswoman Carly Fiorina made headlines in April when she said that that not ‘a single regulation’ has ever been repealed.
+Businesswoman Carly Fiorina made headlines in April when she said that not ‘a single regulation’ has ever been repealed.
 Susan Dudley responded to this saying that Fiorina was “generally right that regulations, once issued, are rarely revisited and even more rarely actually repealed.”
 In the last debate Fiorina urged passage of the REINS Act so that “Congress is in charge of regulation, not nameless, faceless bureaucrats accountable to no one.”

 While Kentucky Senator Rand Paul has been somewhat mum about regulation on the presidential campaign trail, he is the lead sponsor of the Senate bill, Regulations from the Executive in Need of Scrutiny (REINS).
 REINS is designed to “increase accountability for and transparency in the federal regulatory process by requiring Congress to approve all new major regulations.”
 The bill has yet to be passed out of the Senate Homeland Security and Government Affairs Committee.